 My previous blog, Living with Rats, grew out of my role as editorial director of New Start magazine, which I co-founded in 1999 and left in 2010.
 It has a broad focus on place and community.
 All the posts are still visible.

 Alongside my work at Urban Pollinators I am also involved in academic research.
-Having completed a doctoral study of transitions to a low carbon society and institutional change with the Centre for Regional Economic and Social Research at Sheffield Hallam University, I spent two years supporting the Improving Wellbeing through Urban Nature project at the Department of Landscape at the University of Sheffield.
+Having completed a doctoral study of transitions to a low carbon society and institutional change with the Centre for Regional Economic and Social Research (CRESR) at Sheffield Hallam University, I spent two years supporting the Improving Wellbeing through Urban Nature project at the Department of Landscape at the University of Sheffield.
 Since July 2020 I’ve been working as a senior research fellow at CRESR.
 I’ve been involved in a range of research and evaluation projects: details of recent work can be seen here.
 Links to journal articles and so on are on my Orcid profile and at Researchgate.